freedomofpress/dangerzone/BUILD.md

    cd dangerzone
    ```

-2. Follow the Fedora instructions for setting up the development environment with the particularlity of running the following instead of `poetry install`:
+2. Follow the Fedora instructions for setting up the development environment with the particularity of running the following instead of `poetry install`:
    ```
    poetry install --with qubes
    ```